 Interest rates used in these valuations are key assumptions, including discount rates used in determining the present value of future benefit payments and expected return on plan assets, which are reviewed and updated on an annual basis.
 The discount rates reflect market rates for high-quality corporate bonds.
 We consider current market conditions, including changes in interest rates, in making assumptions.
-In 2014, the Society of Actuaries ("SOA") issued new mortality and mortality improvement tables that indicate raised life expectancies compared to previous mortality tables.
-Our December 31, 2014 valuation used mortality tables based on the 2014 SOA tables.
+The Society of Actuaries ("SOA") issued new mortality and mortality improvement tables in 2014, and modified those tables in 2015.
+The new tables indicate raised life expectancies compared to previous mortality tables.
+Our December 31, 2015 valuation used mortality and improvement tables based on the SOA tables, adjusted to reflect (1) an ultimate rate of mortality improvement consistent with U.S. Social Security intermediate assumptions, and (2) a shorter transition period to reach the ultimate rate, which is consistent with historical patterns.
 In establishing the expected return on assets assumption, we review the asset allocations considering plan maturity and develop return assumptions based on different asset classes.
 The return assumptions are established after reviewing historical returns of broader market indexes, as well as historical performance of the investments in the plan.
 Our pension plan assets are managed in accordance with an investment policy adopted by the pension committee, as discussed below.

 Plan Assets.
-The investment policy of the Plan includes target allocation percentages of approximately 47% for investments in equity securities (31% U.S. equities and 16% non-U.S. equities), 38% for investments in fixed income securities and 15% for investments in other securities, which is broken down further into 5% for investments in hedge fund of funds and 10% for investments in real estate fund of funds.
+The investment policy of the Plan includes target allocation percentages of approximately 49% for investments in equity securities (33% U.S. equities and 16% non-U.S. equities), 36% for investments in fixed income securities and 15% for investments in other securities, which is broken down further into 5% for investments in hedge fund of funds and 10% for investments in real estate fund of funds.
 Plan assets include investments in both U.S. and non-U.S. equity funds.
 Fixed income investments include a U.S. government securities fund, two short duration bond funds, a high yield bond fund and an emerging markets debt fund.
 The funds in which the plan's assets are invested are institutionally managed and have diversified exposures into multiple asset classes implemented with over 65 investment managers.
 The guidelines and objectives of the funds are congruent with the Intelsat investment policy statement.